sohaibafifi/dotfiles/README.markdown

 Tom Ryder's personal repository of dotfiles.
 This is for those settings that migrate well from machine to machine and that I consider safe to publish.

-These are not really built for other people to use, but if you know a thing or two about Bash and Vim, you won't struggle.

-    $ cd
+You're welcome to use them, but you'll probably want to fork it to remove anything peculiar to me or my setup that I've left in here.

-    $ git clone git://github.com/tejr/dotfiles.git .dotfiles
+    $ git clone git://github.com/tejr/dotfiles.git ~/.dotfiles

-There's an installation script, but it's pretty bare-bones and might delete files you already have in place, so don't run it without reading it first.
+There's an installation script, but it's pretty bare-bones, so don't run it without reading it first.
 You'll also need to have a recent enough version of Git to support [submodules][1].

-    $ .dotfiles/install
+    $ ~/.dotfiles/install

 License
 -------